Changkat Constituency

 Changkat Constituency was a constituency in Tampines, Singapore.
-It lasted for a single term from 1984 to 1988, being initially carved out from Tampines Constituency before being merged into Tampines Group Representation Constituency (GRC).
+It lasted for a single term from 1984 to 1988, being initially carved out from Tampines and Kaki Bukit Constituencies before being merged into Tampines Group Representation Constituency (GRC).
 Its last Member of Parliament was Aline Wong of the People's Action Party.

 History

-Changkat Constituency was established for the 1984 Singaporean general election by carving out a portion from Tampines Constituency.
+Changkat Constituency was established for the 1984 Singaporean general election by carving out parts of Tampines and Kaki Bukit Constituencies.

-During the 1988 Singaporean general election, the constituency was merged into Tampines GRC.
+During the 1988 Singaporean general election, following the establishment of GRC and Single Member Constituency (SMC), the constituency was merged into Tampines GRC.